quyendang/OpenCore-Guide/README.md

 * [Lilu](https://github.com/acidanthera/Lilu/releases)
 * [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases) *FakeSMC is (in this guide) not recommended.*
 * Xcode (or other plist editor) to edit .plist files.
-* USB formatted as MacOS Journaled with GUID partition map.
+* USB drive formatted as MacOS Journaled with GUID partition map.
 This is to test opencore without overwriting your working Clover.
 * Knowledge of how a hackintosh works and what files yours requires.
 * A previously setup and functioning hackintosh is assumed.
 * Time and patience.
 Without these, you are wasting your effort.